Workplace Principle 1: Right-sizing

 Measuring attendance is all about finding out how much space is needed at the office.
-One way to effectively gather this data is by installing an entry system that registers who enters the office and when.
+One way to effectively gather this data is by collecting data from the entry system that registers who enters the office and when.

-This can easily be managed by someone with good experience with Excel or similar programs.
-The number of entries will then be compared to the number of employees working during that period who use the office as their primary workplace.
+The number of unique entries will then be compared to the number of employees working during that period who use the office as their primary workplace.